MatthewRalston/kmerdb/examples/example_report/README.md

 Then customize the report to the needs of your samples and clustering results, and be sure to notify me in an issue if you happen across a case where DESeq2 normalization doesn't make sense with the dataset.

+The report should largely speak for itself at this point, as far as what analyses are possible with this framework for assessing fasta or fastq datasets, since clustering was done and a silhouette value is calculated with each clustering.